 It will be obtained by application of (326) and (329) without consideration of the restricted definition range by replacement of r (370).
-However the value of $\hbar$ over a long time period (approximately one age) remains virtually constant (figure 55).
-With small distances applies (368) as approximation, that means, $\hbar$ depends only on time.
-For larger distances, the time period $\hbar \approx$ const is shorter admitteldly, however the end already soon will be situated behind the particle-horizon, so that $\hbar$ even can be regarded here to be constant over the whole definition range.
+However the value of \hbar over a long time period (approximately one age) remains virtually constant (figure 55).
+With small distances applies (368) as approximation, that means, \hbar depends only on time.
+For larger distances, the time period $\hbar \approx \text{const}$ is shorter admittedly, however the end already soon will be situated behind the particle-horizon, so that \hbar even can be regarded here to be constant over the whole definition range.